myanimestream/dolos/_guides/creating-your-own-service.md

 page, but it's still a good thing to do!

-The entire `anime.ts` file should look like this:
+The entire implementation of the `anime.ts` file should looks like this:

 ```typescript
 // /src/services/anidb/anime.ts: